Training Senior Engineers

 Most students fall in love with engineering based on a chance encounter with a friend or relative passionate about programming or being lucky enough to find the right mentor or teacher at the right time.
 Our vision was to integrate our programs into existing CS education in a way that would create more great software engineers by design.

-CodePath.org is now transforming college computer science education across the country and doubling in size every year.
+CodePath.org is now transforming college computer science education across the country and doubling in size every semester.

 We exist to empower every person to change the world through providing world-class computer science education.